olohitare/SCA-Cloud-School-Application/README.md

 All commands were routed based on the platform type.

 No output is on the screen when checking for the commands.
+The application checks for the operating system of the compute in use and also, if the specified applications: wget, curl and node.js are already intsalled.
+It terminates if they are already installed or it goes right ahead to intall them if they are not.